About the University of Maryland, Baltimore

 The University boasts several distinguished organized research centers including the School of Medicine’s Institute of Human Virology, the Institute for Genome Sciences and the Center for Vaccine Development, which is the world’s only university vaccine center engaged in the full range of vaccinology—from basic science to clinical evaluation.

 The University's 12-acre biomedical research park, the University of Maryland BioPark, is driving the commercialization of new drugs, diagnostics and devices, bringing much-needed laboratory and office space to the area and encouraging collaboration among biotechnology companies and the university.
 Two multi-tenant lab and office buildings totaling 356,000 square feet and housing 33 tenants have been completed.
 A seventh building is expected to begin construction.
-A new state of Maryland Forensic Medical Center—the most advanced in the nation—opened in summer 2010, and a new clinical facility, the Maryland Proton Treatment Center, started treating patients in February 2016.
+A state of Maryland Forensic Medical Center—the most advanced in the nation—opened in summer 2010, and a new clinical facility, the Maryland Proton Treatment Center, started treating patients in February 2016.